preciousBlessed/alx-system_engineering-devops/0x02-shell_redirections/README.md

 displays the last 10 lines of the passwd file.

 #head /etc/passwd
-displays the first 10 lines of the passed file
+displays the first 10 lines of the passed file.

+#head -3 iacta | tail +3
+To display the 3rd line of a file head -n file | tail +n will display the n-th line of a file named file